vaibhav-talari/container-explorer/fastapi-app/README.md

 ## Starting the Application with Docker

-- build docker image `docker build -t backendapp .`
+- build docker image `docker build -t backendapp -f Containerfile .`
 - run image `docker run --rm -d --name backend -p 8000:5000 backendapp`
 - run image with blind mount `docker run --mount type=bind,src=./data,dst=/src/data --rm -d --name backend -p 8000:5000 backendapp`
     - with `bind mount` the files can accessed from the host machine.
+    - if the `data` folder does not exist, you need to create it.
     - modify the `data/users.csv` file on the hostmachine.
     - the changes will now be reflected in the docker container.
         - view the container directly with `docker exec -it backend /bin/sh`.